Zhichen6/zhichen6.github.io/_pages/team.md

 logistics systems, with an emphasis on connectivity, electrification, and automation.

-She received her Ph.D. in Civil Engineering and her M.S. in Industrial and Operations Engineering from the University of Michigan in 2025 and 2024 respectively, where she was advised by [Prof. Yafeng Yin](https://cee.engin.umich.edu/people/yin-yafeng/).
+She received her Ph.D. in Civil Engineering and her M.S. in Industrial and Operations Engineering from the University of Michigan in 2025 and 2024 respectively.
 She earned her B.Eng. in Transportation Engineering from Southeast University in 2020 and was a Research Assistant at NYU Shanghai before beginning her doctorate.
 She previously served as a Visiting Scientist at General Motors.